BP101

 How to Apply for PR in Canada

 You must apply for a post-graduation work permit (PGWP), qualifying you to work for up to three years.
-Besides, at least one year of skilled work experience is required for the permanent residency (PR) application process.
+Besides, at least one year of skilled work experience is required for the permanent residence (PR) application process.

 What's great about this is that if you complete a one-year study program in eight months, you can get a PGWP that is valid for one year.